learn-co-curriculum/github-to-canvas/README.md

 ```

 If you don't have or want to use the `.canvas` file, you can also specify the
-course ID and lesson ID:
+course ID and lesson ID.
+Running this command will add the specified course to
+the .canvas file in the local repo:

 ```sh
 github-to-canvas -a --course <CANVAS_COURSE_ID> --id <CANVAS_LESSON_ID> -lr --forkable